EugeneCodeCamp/EugeneCodeCamp.github.io/CONTRIBUTING.md

 You'll notice some of the issues have the [good first issue](https://github.com/EugeneCodeCamp/EugeneCodeCamp.github.io/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.
 These task are good to learn the basics of using github and making a pull request.
 If you need help with one of these issues, please make a comment in the issue to request help.

+## Taking a Task

+When selecting a task, start with those that are on the earliest open project or the oldest ones labeled good first issue.

+If you would like to take an issue, please assign it to yourself.
+Do not assign yourself more than one issue at a time, as we want others to be able to contribute.

+When you are ready to submit your pull request, you will need 2 reviewers OR one admin to approve your request.
+You can request reviewers or just make the pull request and someone will see it.

 ## Kind Pull Requests

 The people approving and merging pull requests are here to help, but you can make it easier on them by making good pull requests.
 This includes: